PhilemonPhilippin/PhilemonPhilippin/README.md

 At the moment, I'm keeping myself busy by

 - Looking for a 2 or 3 month unpaid internship for a .NET Junior Developer role in Belgium, in the surroundings of Brussels,
-- Working on my new Angular project Transportophile,
+- Working on my .NET C# / Angular project "InnoCheffing",
 - Developing functionalities for the Wix website of a non-profit association in the cultural sector ([Les Trouvères](https://www.lestrouveres.com/)),
 - Studying for Harvard CS50’s Introduction to Computer Science certification.